Home

 BoscastleThe attractive harbour of Boscastle is situated on the ruggedly beautiful North Cornwall Coast.

-The village was at one time a thriving port and was once Luanceston's port for shipping slate, corn and tanning bark, but the advent of the railways to the north of Cornwall brought about its decline.
-It is now a highly popular tourist destination.
+Boscastle, known in Cornish as Kastel Boterel, is a highly popular tourist destination, it was at one time a thriving port and was once Launceston's port for shipping slate, corn and tanning bark, but the advent of the railways to the north of Cornwall brought about its decline.

 The village has many picturesque old cottages with uneven roofs and characterful slate porches.
 The quaint medieval harbour still provides anchorage for many small fishing boats and was once widely used for exporting slate and grain.
 Boscastle has a variety of gift and craft shops, tea rooms, and offers a range of accommodation and restaurants.
 There is a modern information centre which is open to visitors during the summer months.